WeLearn

 Training at the WeTu innovation hub

-In collaboration with the organization SMASE-Africa (Strengthening of Mathematics and Science Education in Africa), trainers receive advance knowledge to offer practical courses for graduates at WeTu’s water-energy hubs.
-These hubs serve as real-life learning labs, providing students with hands-on experience in practical and technical skills, such as operating solar pumps, charging stations for electric vehicles and the installation of solar panels.
-Additionally, the students are trained by the expert WeTu team in acquiring business and social entrepreneurship skills.
+Each training cycle runs over five weeks with sessions held three days a week.
+These are led by certified WeLearn trainers who bring pedagogical expertise and a deep understanding of the Kenyan school system to the project.
+At the WeTu water and energy hubs, they offer practical training courses for school graduates.
+These hubs serve as real-life learning labs, providing students with hands-on experience in practical and technical skills, such as operating solar pumps, charging stations for electric vehicles, and the installation of solar panels.
+In addition to technical training, participants benefit from training in digital literacy, business, social entrepreneurship, communication, life skills, water and energy science, and problem-solving.
 The WeTu expert team is entirely composed of local professionals – including women who serve as role models for the participants.

 Workforce skills development in rural areas